Module 1: Introduction to the Clerkship

 Module 12: Direct Observation

 As medical education moves towards competency-based models and increased levels of accountability, medical educators play a critical role in evaluating the clinical skills of their trainees to provide them with timely, relevant feedback on their progress.
-Direct observation serves as a tool to provide this feedback and to make judgements as to a learner’s abilities and performance.
+Direct observation serves as a tool to provide this feedback and to make judgments as to a learner’s abilities and performance.
 In this module, participants will learn about validated tools that can be used in direct observations and practice conducting direct observations using simulated videos.

 Module 13: Dealing with a Difficult Learning Situation